-Luckily, there are lots of things you can do to improve your credit score and some of them are surprisingly easy to do.
-Here are some to get you on your way:
+Luckily, there are lots of ways to improve your credit score — and many of them are surprisingly straightforward to do.

 - Check your credit report regularly

 You can get access to your credit report from these three credit-referencing agencies:

 The information compiled and held by credit reference agencies gives a summary of your credit history and financial behaviour.
 It includes personal details such as address and date of birth, information on your borrowing and payment histories, the length of your credit history, information on the total credit you have available to you and how much of that you’ve used.